RESPONSIBLE REIMA

 The emissions from our own operations – scope 1 and 2 in the Greenhouse Gas Protocol – are produced by fuels used in leased company cars and by electricity used in our offices and stores.
 We are committed to reducing these emissions 90% by 2030 from 2021 base year.

 To reach our target, we will increase the use of renewable energy and regularly review our company car policy to make sure we use low-emission vehicles.
-In 2022, our scope 1 and 2 emissions were 221 tonnes of CO2, which represents a 38% reduction from previous year.
+In 2024, our scope 1 and 2 emissions were 220 tonnes of CO2, which represents a 39% reduction from year 2021.

 In addition to emission reductions, we are committed to compensating for all remaining emissions from our own operations.